 - 1.1 This policy is reviewed annually.

 - 1.2 This school provides a broad and balanced curriculum for all children.
 The National Curriculum is our starting point for planning that meets the specific needs of individuals and groups of children.
 When planning, teachers set suitable learning challenges and respond to children's diverse learning needs.
 Some children have barriers to learning that mean they have special needs and require particular action by the school.

 - 1.3 We use our best endeavours to secure provision for pupils for whom this is required, that is 'additional to and different from' Quality First Teaching to better respond to the four areas of need identified in the Special Educational Needs and Disability (SEND) Code of Practice (September 2014):

 - Communication and interaction

 - Cognition and learning

 - Social, emotional and mental health

 - Sensory and/or physical needs

 - 1.4 Children may have special educational needs either throughout or at any time during their school career.
 This policy ensures that curriculum planning and assessment for children with special educational needs takes account of the type and extent of the difficulty experienced by the child.

-- 1.5 Dawpool C of E Primary School has a Special Educational Needs and Disability Coordinator (SENDCo) who has completed the National Award for SEND (Mrs Lauren Redmond) and a named Governor is responsible for SEND (Mrs Elizabeth Ellis).
-They, alongside the Headteacher, ensure that this policy works within the guidelines of the Code of Practice (2014), the local authority and other policies current within the school.
+- 1.5 Dawpool C of E Primary School has a Special Educational Needs and Disabilities Coordinator (SENDCo) Mrs Barrick who can be contacted as follows: